Is it the author’s job to market their books

 Authors are the center of their own expertise and stories.
 That’s how a platform is built in the first place.
 Which is of course the best way to market a book.
 That’s also one of the biggest criteria publishers have for deciding on which books to invest in.

-Do you think of your book as a startup or a business?
+Do you think of your book publishing journey as a startup or a business?

 And your product is your book.
 So why would you not market it?